 Switching banks can be a real drag, but sometimes it has to be done.

-Despite these efforts, you may be ready to move on.
+In late January, Wells Fargo launched a new campaign recognizing their intent to focus on improving customer service.
+Despite these efforts, some customers may be ready to move on.
 As you prepare to leave your bank, think carefully about where you’ll go next.
 Factors like your lifestyle and personal priorities should be taken into account.

 Choosing your new bank